-As walk along the trail, make sure to look both high and low as petroglyphs are scattered throughout the cliff-face.
+As you walk along the trail, make sure to look both high and low as petroglyphs are scattered throughout the cliff face.
 Archaeologists assume that the higher petroglyphs were created by standing on roofs or using ladders.
 Holes in the wall indicate that some sort of heavy beams may have been used to anchor the building into the cliff.

 4. Pueblo del Arroyo

 Pueblo del Arroyo is the last major stop along the 9-mile Canyon Loop Drive road.
 Believed to have had about 300 rooms and 17 kivas, the D-shaped great house’s name means “village by the wash.”

 As the fourth largest great house in Chaco, Pueblo del Arroyo is unique in that it’s the only great house not constructed along the cliff face.
 Also, it’s the only one facing east, instead of south.
 Archaeologists believe it was constructed to account for overcrowding at Pueblo Bonito.